Your Ultimate Guide to uPVC Windows and Doors

 uPVC vs aluminium windows: The cost question

-With the rising price of building materials, the
+With the rising price of building materials, the cost of double glazing is a crucial consideration for Aussie families who are building or renovating.

 Aluminium is more expensive than uPVC.
 Timber is typically more expensive again.